Storm-Eagle20/RTChanger/README.md

 A: Yes.
 What you may have heard was that changing the color of the LED can brick the MCU, but that was not true as the brick yellows8 got was a NAND brick.

+**I have also made sure to fully test both the .3DSX and .CIA versions on my own 3DS by myself.** I wouldn't ask others to do something like that.

 ---

 Q: Does this affect my regular system time?